-In general, a level of trypsinogen that's higher than normal could mean that a newborn has cystic fibrosis.
-Infants with high levels usually have a second test several weeks after birth to confirm the diagnosis.
+In general, a level of trypsinogen that's higher than normal could mean that a newborn has CF. Babies with high levels usually have a second test several weeks after birth to confirm the diagnosis.

-In an older child or an adult, an elevated level of trypsinogen can mean a disorder of the pancreas.
+In an older child or an adult, a high level of trypsinogen can mean a disorder of the pancreas.

 How is this test done?

-Blood samples from newborns are usually taken from the heel.
+Blood spot samples from newborns are usually taken from the heel.

 Does this test pose any risks?

 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 What might affect my test results?